 Magha Gupta Navratri is an auspicious 9-day period that is dedicated to worshipping the nine different forms of Goddess Shakti.
 It is observed from the ‘Pratipada’ (1st day) to the ‘Navami’ (9th day) during the Shukla Paksha (the waxing phase of moon) in the ‘Magha’ month of the traditional Hindu calendar.
 Magha Gupta Navratri is also known as ‘Shishir Navratri’ as it falls between the winter months of January-February.
 It is an important occurrence for Sadhaks, tantriks and any person desiring to resolve materialistic problems.
 The word ‘gupt’ is a Hindi word meaning ‘secret’ and therefore Magha Gupta Navratri is known to less people unlike the other prominent Navratris observed during the Hindu month of ‘Vasant’ and ‘Chaitra’.
 Magha Gupta Navratri is predominately celebrated in the northern states of India namely, Himachal Pradesh, Punjab, Haryana, Uttarakhand and Uttar Pradesh.

-Magha Gupta Navratri 2018 is on January 18 Thursday
+Magha Gupta Navratri 2018 was on January 18 Thursday

 Rituals during Magha Gupta Navratri:

 - During Magha Gupta Navratri, Hindu devotees get up at the time of sunrise and take an early bath.
 After finishing the morning rituals they clean and decorate the place of worship and begin making preparations.